sdslabs/recommends/README.md

 * [Probability and Statistics](https://towardsdatascience.com/probability-and-statistics-for-data-science-part-1-3eed6051c40d): Probability and statistics will help you understand the fundamentals behind Machine Learning Algorithms, hence, having good understanding is important.
 You can follow this blog series for getting started with probability and statistics.
 * [CS229](http://cs229.stanford.edu/) / [CS109](http://web.stanford.edu/class/cs109/): You can follow any of the two courses — Andrew NG’s CS229 Machine Learning or Harvard’s CS109 Data Science for basic concepts of ML and DL.
 * [PyTorch](https://github.com/yunjey/pytorch-tutorial) / [Tensorflow](https://github.com/Hvass-Labs/TensorFlow-Tutorials): You can go either for PyTorch Tutorials or Tensorflow Tutorials.
 Start and excel in one of these as it is the implementation that matters ultimately.
+* [Data Science](https://www.interviewbit.com/data-science-interview-questions/): A site that gamifies the experience of practising for interviews with comprehensive resources and lots of sample problems to practice.

 ## Competitive Programming
 * [CS 97SI Introduction to Competitive Programming](http://web.stanford.edu/class/cs97si/): Fantastic repository of theory and practice problems across various topics for students who are interested to participate in ACM-ICPC.